Discover the Power of Learning by Teaching

 How Family Playlists Work

-Family Playlists leverage the research-based learning by teaching strategy to create meaningful learning experiences and deepen relationships between students, teachers, and families
+Family Playlists leverage the learning by teaching strategy to create meaningful learning experiences and deepen relationships between students, teachers, and families

 Why Choose Family Playlists?